-Parking Lot (Refer to the Parking Lot section)

-GATE #1 WILL BE CLOSED AT 7:50 A.M.
+Parking Lot (Refer to the Parking Lot section) GATE #1 WILL BE CLOSED AT 7:50 A.M.
 VEHICLES WILL NOT BE ALLOWED TO ENTER THE CLOSED GATES.

-GATE #2: Between 7:30 a.m. and 8:30 a.m. for safety purposes during Kiss 'N Ride and pedestrian traffic, no vehicles should enter through gate #2.
-During this time, use of handicap parking spaces are located in the parking lot across the street.
-Use of handicap parking spaces in the front parking lot, can be accessed before 7:50 a.m. through Gate 1 and after 8:30 a.m. through Gate 2.
+GATE #2: Between 7:30 a.m. and 8:30 a.m. for safety purposes during Keeping Saints Safe car pool and pedestrian traffic, no vehicles should enter through gate #2.